Menu

 • indicate the target educational context(s) and student population(s)

 The description is no more than 200 words.
 Acronyms should be limited to the ones accepted in TESOL International proposals (L1, L2, CALL, CBI, EAP, EFL, EL, ELL, ELT, ESL, ESP, IEP, NNEST, SLA, TESOL, TESL, and TEFL).
 You can find the definitions of these acronyms here, along with others commonly used in the profession.
 Do not use presenters’ names, institutions, or published works.
+Use the table below to help you choose a session type and to decide what to include in your abstract:

 Follow our activities